Rivalries in the Australian Football League: Hawthorn v Geelong

 The rivalry between these two clubs is noted as creating a propensity for close matches, with a number of well-known, controversial incidents arising from this rivalry.
-The rivalry between the two clubs has been called the "greatest modern-day rivalry".
 The AFL has a lock on fixturing a match between these two teams on Easter Monday at the MCG.

 History

 Bruns incident

 While Hawthorn and Geelong had previously played against each other in several high-profile matches, including the 1963 Grand Final, the rivalry between the two teams is widely held to have begun in their round 12 match during the 1985 season.
 During the match, Hawthorn star Leigh Matthews struck Geelong player Neville Bruns in the jaw, breaking it and causing Bruns to miss five games.
 Matthews was deregistered by the AFL for a month for the incident, and became the only player in the history of the VFL/AFL to be charged with criminal offences for an act committed on-field.
 He was given a $1000 fine, which was overturned on appeal.
 The incident caused both players to be booed by fans of the opposing teams for the rest of their careers.